scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 For the syntax and definition of the `subjectKeyIdentifier` extension, see {{RFC5280}}, section 4.2.1.2, and {{X.509}}, clause 9.2.2.2.

-This extension MUST always be non-critical.
-However, SCION implementations MUST error out if the extension is not present.
+This extension MUST be marked as non-critical.
+Implementations MUST error out if the extension is not present.

 #### `keyUsage` Extension {#key-usage-ext}